Big Part 107 test changes hit in 2021, and they still affect drone pilots today.

-Expect big Part 107 test changes coming later in 2021.
 But don’t worry — it’s mostly good news, including the removal of what most people felt was a cumbersome roadblock to taking the recurrent exam: you won’t need to take an in-person Part 107 recurrent test anymore.
 As of April 2021, taking the recurrent test can instead be replaced as an online training course, which you can take at www.FAASafety.gov.

-New questions: The content of the test will change slightly.
+New questions: The content of the test has changed slightly.
 If you’re taking the initial Remote Pilot knowledge test (meaning it’ll be your first time taking the Part 107 test to earn a Remote Pilot certificate), expect to now see a question (or a few) involving flying drones at night.
 Specifically, the test will address aspect of nighttime flying, including:

 - collision avoidance with other aircraft

 - limited depth perception and difficulty of perceiving reference points during night operations

 - lighting requirements

 - night illusions from the perspective of the remote pilot

 The biggest and best Part 107 test prep centers have already updated their material to including nighttime information.